Jacques Saurin

 Jacques Saurin (January 6, 1677 – December 30, 1730) was a major French religious figure in the late 17th century and early 18th century who was particularly well-known as a preacher.
-While he began his career as a Catholic priest, Saurin ultimately converted and became a pastor of the Reformed Church of France.

 Early life and education

 Jacques Saurin was born in Nîmes, France on January 6, 1677.
-He was the oldest child of Jean Saurin (1632-1705), a lawyer and the secretary of the Academy of Nîmes, and Hippolyte de Tournière.
+He was the oldest child of Jean Saurin (1632–1705), a lawyer and the secretary of the Academy of Nîmes, and Hippolyte de Tournière.
 Jacques Saurin had three younger siblings: Louis, Marc-Antoine, and Anne-Marie.
 Saurin and his siblings were raised as huguenots.

 In 1685, when the Edict of Nantes was revoked by Louis XIV, Saurin and his family were forced to flee from France.
 The family ultimately settled in Geneva, Switzerland.
 There, Saurin studied theology and philosophy.

 Saurin's studies were briefly interrupted in 1694, when he decided to volunteer to serve in the army of Victor Amadeus II of Sardinia during the Nine Years' War against Louis XIV.
 He remained in the army until the Treaty of Ryswick was signed in 1697.
-He then returned to his studies in Geneva where he was taught by Louis Tronchin, Bénédict Pictet, and Jean-Alphonse Turretin.
+He then returned to his studies in Geneva where he was taught by Louis Tronchin, Bénédict Pictet, and Jean-Alphonse Turrettini.
 He completed his studies on July 5, 1700.

 Career

-While Saurin lived in Geneva, he embraced Catholicism and decided to become a Catholic priest after completing his studies.
-Specifically, he found success preaching in Montpellier.

 In 1700, Saurin moved briefly to Holland before settling in London, England.
 There, in 1701 he was appointed to serve as a pastor for a Walloon church.
 He also served as a chaplain for a regiment of soldiers stationed in England.

 London's weather, unfortunately, did not agree with Saurin's health, and after only four years, he decided to leave England.
 In 1705, he settled in The Hague.
 There, he underwent a religious conversion experience and became a pastor of the Reformed Church of France.